pouriam/data_cleaning/yesworkflow/README.md

 docker build -t yesworkflow .
 ```

-2. Use the provided render.sh script to render a script
+2. Use the provided render.sh script to render a python script (with annotations) to a grpahviz .dot file and .png
 ```
 ./render.sh ./scripts/example.py
 ./render.sh ./scripts/script.py